Fostering - how you can help a child in need

 Unfortunately some children can’t live with their own families.
 For some it’s a temporary thing, maybe due to a family crisis.
+For some it may need to be longer.

 These children have had a difficult start to their lives.
 And you can help them.